newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-baker-license.md

 webflowId: 6414793b7e0fbe2794b95bfe
 licenseCertificationClassification: ""
 ---
-You need a cottage food operator permit before your business can operate legally.
+You need a cottage food operator (home baker) permit before your business can operate legally.
 See the [application instructions](https://www.nj.gov/health/forms/cfo-1instr.pdf) and the [Department of Health code for cottage industries](https://www.nj.gov/health/ceohs/phfpp/retailfood/cottagefood.shtml#5) for important information on allowed ingredients, allergens, and labeling requirements.

 - - -